vishnuchaithanya1/CodeClauseInternship_RecipeBook/README.md

 ## Project Overview

-This is a simple and user-friendly Recipe Platform that allows users to manage their recipes.
+This is a simple and user-friendly online Recipe Book that allows users to manage their recipes.
 Users can add new recipes, edit existing ones, delete unwanted recipes, and view a gallery of all their culinary creations.
 It's built with a responsive design for seamless use on all devices.

 ## Features